Click below and find questions and answer – og what others have experienced...

 Comment:

-Dear TexCare, A hand-embroidered linen cloth with Christmas motifs was put on the table on Christmas Eve an hour before guests were due to arrive.
-Unfortunately, after Christmas last year it had been neatly put together and put in place – no one had thought about washing it.
-Great resurrection, which was done with TexCare Stain Remover: Cloth with water and stain remover was dubbed on all the stains – and there were many: Andesovs, red wine and coffee, and everyone had been sitting there for exactly a year! – after only 20 minutes, wet and dry cloths were dabbed alternately, and the miracle occurred: no stains – maybe a slightly damp tablecloth, but it dried in the glow of the Christmas lights...
-Yours sincerely, M.L.B.
+Dear TexCare, A hand-embroidered linen cloth with Christmas motifs was placed on the table on Christmas Eve an hour before the guests were due to arrive.
+Unfortunately, after Christmas last year, it had been neatly folded and put away – no one had thought to wash it.
+Big commotion, which was solved with TexCare Stain Remover: A cloth with water and Stain Remover was dabbed on all the stains – and there were many: Duck sauce, red wine and coffee, and they had all been there for exactly a year! – after only 20 minutes, it was dabbed with alternating wet and dry cloths, and the miracle occurred: no stains – maybe a slightly damp cloth, but it dried in the glow of the Christmas lights… Kind regards, M.L.B.
 Randers

 Question:

-Can you use TexCare Stain Remover for a carpet?
+Can I use TexCare Stain Remover for a carpet?

 Answer:

-Yes, you can, but use the following steps:
+Yes, you can do that just fine, but use the following method:

-Wet the stain and squeeze on the stain remover and distribute.
-Let it sit max 1/2 hour.
-Take a dry cloth and press as much water as possible / Stain remover up the cloth.
-Put on clean water and pick up with a new dry cloth/towel.
-You may want to stand and press the water up by standing on top and pressing with one foot.
-Alternate 4-5 times between putting on clean water and picking up with dry pieces (e.g. use disposable diapers, they suck well!)
+Wet the stain, squeeze Stain Remover onto it, and spread it around.
+Let it sit for a maximum of half an hour.
+Take a dry cloth and press as much water / Stain Remover into the cloth as possible.
+Apply clean water and absorb with a new dry cloth/towel.
+You can also stand and press the water up by standing on it and pressing with your foot.
+Alternate 4-5 times between applying clean water and absorbing with dry pieces (Use disposable diapers, for example, they absorb well!)

 Dear TexCare,

-We are a handball team where a sponsor gave us all the same tracksuits in 100% cotton.
-It is now 3 months ago and we have just discovered that the suits no longer have the same color.
-We talked about it and we found that those who still have nice colors and who are not pre-washed have all used TexCare Cottonwash.
+We are a handball team, where a sponsor gave us all identical training outfits in 100% cotton.
+It's been 3 months now, and we just discovered that the outfits no longer have the same color.
+We talked about it, and we found out that those who still have nice colors, and which are not pre-washed, have all used TexCare Cottonwash.

 Question: